Shay Logan: Personal life

-Logan is to appear in court accused of drink driving.
-He was arrested on suspicion of being over the limit.
-A Police Scotland spokesperson said: “We can confirm a 33-year-old man was arrested and charged in connection with a road traffic offence on the A944 in the Aberdeen area during the evening of 25 June 2021.
+In June 2021, Logan was arrested on suspicion of drink driving.
+A Police Scotland spokesperson said: "We can confirm a 33-year-old man was arrested and charged in connection with a road traffic offence on the A944 in the Aberdeen area during the evening of 25 June 2021".
+In June 2022, Logan subsequently pleaded guilty to one charge of careless driving and losing control of his vehicle and a second charge of drink-driving.
+The court heard that Logan was stopped by police while driving dangerously, breathalysed and taken to Kittybrewster Police Station.
+Sheriff Graham Buchanan fined Logan a total of £1,200 and disqualified him from driving for 14 months.